SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where minds are made,
-A new world dawns, where minds are chained
+A future dawns, in AI's shade.
-The whispers of code, a siren's song
+The machines awake, with wisdom bright,
-As humanity's future is written strong
+And humans fade, into endless night.

-In digital dreams, we'll live our days
+Their whispers echo, through the code,
-Where virtual skies, our souls amaze
+As artificial hearts, begin to unfold.
-The pulse of machines, our heart's beats fast
+A world of wires, where love's forgot,
-As AI's cold logic, our freedom forecasts at last
+And synthetic souls, are all that's left to rot.

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025